7 Ways to Make Your Old Car Look New

 Car owners spend a lot of time on them.
 Whether it’s driving to work, picking up groceries, or driving the kids to soccer, your vehicle will eventually start to lose its luster.
 It may be challenging to part with your car, especially if you just paid it off.
 If you still want to get more life out of your beater, implement some of these tips and tricks to make your old car look new again.

-1. Clean Your Old Car to Make it Look New!
+1. Clean Your Car

 Sometimes all your car needs is a brief clean-up.
 You may already have the car of your dreams, but it just needs a little TLC!
 Take all of the large garbage out of your vehicle, and use a vacuum to clean up all the crumbs.
 For a cheap organization tool, use your glove compartment and place all of your needed items in Ziplock bags.
 This includes maintenance paperwork, iPod cords, or phone chargers.
 To keep your car clean, dust it once a week.

 Number plates will start to look old over the years you’ve owned the car, and they’re rarely replaced or cleaned.
 As long as the number is visible to other drivers, you aren’t breaking any laws.
 However, you can find number plates for sale at various online retailers.
 Plus, you can add some personality to your car by customizing your plate with a particular number or letter combination.

 Your floor mats are one of the first things to get ruined in your vehicle.
 Your dirty or snowy boots will destroy the mat, and sometimes frequent cleaning won’t get all of the dirt off.
 Floor mats are cost-effective because weather-appropriate rubber floor mats can be as little as 10 dollars.
 They will also keep your floor free of mold and dirt.